stashed/docs/docs/guides/advanced-use-case/cross_cluster_backup.md

 Have a nice day! 👋
 ```

-To verify the current cluster you are working on,
+To verify your current cluster,
 ```
 $ kubectl config current-context kind-prod